biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

 -   [How can I read a PDB file?](BioJava:CookBook:PDB:read "wikilink")
 -   [How can I access the atoms in a structure?](BioJava:CookBook:PDB:atoms "wikilink")
+-   [How can I do calculations on atoms?](BioJava:CookBook:PDB:atomsCalc "wikilink")
 -   [How can I access the header information of a PDB file?](BioJava:CookBook:PDB:header "wikilink")
--   [How can I do calculations on Atoms?](BioJava:CookBook:PDB:atomsCalc "wikilink")
 -   [How can I mutate a
     residue?](BioJava:CookBook:PDB:mutate "wikilink")
 -   [How to calculate a structure